helium/app-helium-solana/README.md

 [![Build Status](https://travis-ci.org/solana-labs/ledger-app-solana.svg?branch=master)](https://travis-ci.org/solana-labs/ledger-app-solana)

-# Solana app for Ledger Wallet
+# Solana-compatible Helium app for Ledger Wallet

 ## Overview

-This app adds support for the Solana native token to Ledger Nano S hardware wallet.
+This app provides support for the Solana Network for Helium accounts.
+It is a simple clone of the default Solana Ledger app, but with the Helium's derivation path.
+For new accounts, it is encouraged to use the regular Solana Ledger app.

 Current Features:
 - Pubkey queries